stlgaits/todo/docs/README.md

 You can now go to your localhost URL : <http://127.0.0.1:8000> where the app should be displayed.

 >NB: alternatively, if you do not wish to use the Symfony webserver, you can always use WAMP / Laragon / MAMP or a similar webserver suite.

+## Success Criteria

+The aim of this project is to evaluate the following skills :

+- to set up & implement unit & functional tests
+- to implement new features on an existing app
+- to read & describe pieces of code written by other developers
+- to make a test results report
+- to evaluate code quality & app performance
+- to set up an action plan in order to reduce an app's technical debt
+- to provide corrective patches when tests suggest so
+- to give advice on how to improve the project even further

 ## Credits